flatiron/blacksmith/topics/what-is-the-file-package-json/article.md

-All npm package have a little file called `package.json` which holds metadata relevant to the project.
-This little file gives information to npm allowing it to handle the package's dependencies.
-It also contains other metadata such as its name, description, versions, license and configuration values which is useful to both npm and the user of the package.
-The package.json file is normally located at the root directory of a node.js project.
+All npm packages contain a file, usually in the project root, called `package.json` - this file holds various metadata relevant to the project.
+This file is used to give information to `npm` that allows it to identify the project as well as handle the project's dependencies.
+It can also contain other metadata such as a project description, the version of the project in a particular distribution, license information, even configuration data - all of which can be vital to both `npm` and to the end users of the package.
+The `package.json` file is normally located at the root directory of a Node.js project.

-Now as an example of probably the most barebones package.json possible:
+Node itself is only aware of two fields in the `package.json`:

     {
       "name" : "barebones",
       "version" : "0.0.0",
     }

-The `name` field intuitively means the name of your project.
+The `name` field should explain itself: this is the name of your project.
 The `version` field is used by npm to make sure the right version of the package is being installed.
 Generally, it takes the form of `major.minor.patch` where `major`, `minor`, and `patch` are integers which increase after each new release.
 For more details, look at this spec: http://semver.org.

 For a more complete package.json, we can check out `underscore`: